javedjakali786/Market-Updates-Bot/README.md

 The data comes from yahoo finance and thus, if you require any other tickers to be included in the messages you will need to check for its ticker symbol on yahoo finance

 automation suggestions:
-Run the script.py file on a task scheduler of your choice
+Run the script.py file on a task scheduler of your choice (cronjob/windows task scheduler are highly recommended)

-cron job - Linux/Mac OS
-Windows task scheduler - Windows OS